peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR object corresponding to the given object.
+A CBOR object corresponding to the specified object.
 Returns CBORObject.Null if the object is null.

 <b>Exceptions:</b>